-We were high above an ocean of living light--a sea of incandescent splendors that stretched mile upon uncounted mile away and whose incredible waves streamed thousands of feet in air, flew in gigantic banners, in tremendous streamers, in coruscating clouds of varicolored flame--as though torn by the talons of a mighty wind.
+We were high above an ocean of living light-a sea of incandescent splendors that stretched mile upon uncounted mile away and whose incredible waves streamed thousands of feet in air, flew in gigantic banners, in tremendous streamers, in coruscating clouds of varicolored flame-as though torn by the talons of a mighty wind.

 My dazzled sight cleared, glare and blaze and searing incandescence took form, became ordered.
-Within the sea of light I glimpsed shapes cyclopean, unnameable.
+Within the sea the flitting radiances paled and the sea of flaming splendors grew thin as moving mists.
+The storming shapes dulled with them, seemed to darken into the murk.